Collection and Sale of Data

 You may correct, amend or update profile or account information at any time by adjusting that information in your account settings.
 If you need further assistance correcting inaccurate information, please contact Strava at https://support.strava.com.
-Strava will generally respond to your request within 10-14 business days.

-Deleting Information and Accounts
+Deleting Information and Accounts and Downloading Your Data

 Note that content you have shared with others, such as photos, or that others have copied may also remain visible after you have deleted your account or deleted specific information from your own profile.
 Your public profile may be displayed in search engine results until the search engine refreshes its cache.